Academic Information and Planning

 An undergraduate student may not enroll for more than 19 semester credit hours during a fall or spring semester, or more than 17 semester credit hours during the summer, including Summer I. Exceptions require the approval of the department chairperson, program director, or associate dean.
 Exceptions will be considered only if additional course work is in the best interests of the student, when the student is in good academic standing, and has a grade point average of 3.0 or higher for the last two semesters.
 Students are expected to prepare for classes with a minimum of two to three hours of study for each semester credit hour.

-system shows courses and requirements for their degree plans.
+Degree Audit enables students to track their progress towards graduation.
+Students should check their online degree audit record each semester and work with their advisor in planning or making changes.
+The Degree Audit system shows courses and requirements for their degree plans.
 The degree audit provides a statement of requirements, but the student is responsible for knowing the requirements for the degree as stated in the catalog under which he or she is entitled to graduate and for registering to fulfill these requirements.
-One year prior to graduation, a DARS degree plan verification form must be signed by the advisor and submitted to the Registrar’s Office.
+One year prior to graduation, an Undergraduate Degree Plan Verification Form must be signed by the advisor and submitted to the Registrar’s Office.

 Choosing a Major